thruthesky/sociallyfire/README.md

 - Need to write test code for secuirty rules.

 # Security rules

+- All requests of Document CRUD must have user `uid` for user verfication and secuirty validation.

 - `/users/<uid>.role` is read only on the security rule.
 That means, you cannot update his role property in his document.
   - Only admin and subadmin can update the users' role property.
 Meaning, admin(subadmin) can give higher role to a user.